ufal/conll2017/proposal/proposal.md

 - UD 1.4 corpora with plain texts (either gold standard or automatically generated)
     - Automatically tokenized and POS-tagged variants will be provided
-- Additional raw texts for the languages involved (probably as much as we can provide)
+- additional raw texts for the languages involved (hopefully ~gigaword corpora for many languages)
 - Europarl Parallel corpus
+- for convenience, we will also provide word embeddings, computed from the texts above; however, participants are free to compute their own embeddings if they like

 No additional data can be used during training -- therefore, if the participants compute word embeddings, they can use only UD data and the given raw texts.